Luzo0/GoEmotions_portuguese/README.md

 This repository contains scripts for downloading, translating the datasets and fine-tuning a bert model for portuguese emotion classification based on the [GoEmotions](https://github.com/google-research/google-research/tree/master/goemotions) dataset.
-Currently only the original taxonomy for 27 emotions + neutral category is supported.
+Original and Ekman taxonomy are supported.

 ## Requirements